Is Firebase free, really? It depends on what you want to get out of it.

 Free service helps in promoting the app when people get addicted to the free service; they tend to buy the premium version of the product sooner or later.

 It’s not only Firebase, but thousands of companies have also adopted the freemium model to attract a huge audience like Dropbox, Google Drive, Zoho and many more.

 Don’t believe me?

 You can read the Harvard research written in 2014 about the freemium model of Dropbox.

-As of January 2020 flame plan is not available for new users.
+As of January 2020, Flame Plan is not available for new users anymore.

-Yes, it’s bad for some developer’s point of view but I don’t care about this plan because the Blaze plan is much better.
+Yes, it’s bad from some developer’s point of view, but I don’t care about this plan because the Blaze plan is much better.